asrulharunismail/Bees-Algorithm-Combinatorial/README.md

 # Bees-Algorithm-Combinatorial
-The combinatorial version of Bees Algorithm; Bee Algorithm, Bee Colony Algorithm.
+The combinatorial version of Bees Algorithm; TSP; CVRP; Bee Algorithm, Bee Colony Algorithm.
 We used TSP datasets (TSPLIB).

 Reference: